Are There BPS Dyons in The Generalized $SU(2)$ Yang-Mills-Higgs Model?: Introduction

 \section{Introduction}

 The natural extension of monopoles are dyons which are essentially monopoles with non-zero electrical charges.
 They were first proposed as an alternative to quarks by Julian Schwinger~\cite{Schwinger:1969ib}, whose quantum mechanical properties were studied by Zwanziger~\cite{Zwanziger:1969by,Zwanziger:1968rs}.
 Like monopoles, it is also natural for dyons to exist in the non-Abelian gauge theories.
-The first example of monopoles existance was shown in the $SU(2)$ Yang-Mills-Higgs model by Polyakov and 't Hooft~\cite{Polyakov:1974ek,tHooft:1974kcl}.
+The first example of monopoles existence was shown in the $SU(2)$ Yang-Mills-Higgs model, also known as Georgi-Glashow model~\cite{Georgi:1972cj}, by Polyakov and 't Hooft~\cite{Polyakov:1974ek,tHooft:1974kcl}.
 It was later shown that the dyons could also exist in the same model by Julia and Zee~\cite{Julia:1975ff}.

-The explicit solutions were provided by Prasad and Sommerfield by taking a special limit to the model~\cite{Prasad:1975kr}.
+The explicit solutions of 'tHooft-Polyakov monopoles and Julia-Zee dyons were presented by Prasad and Sommerfield by taking a special limit to the model~\cite{Prasad:1975kr}.
 These solutions turn out to be solutions of first-order differential equations, known as Bogomolny's equations, that were derived by Bogomolny~\cite{Bogomolny:1975de}\footnote{These solutions to Bogomolny's equations are generally called BPS solutions for monopoles and dyons, or briefly called BPS monopoles and BPS dyons.}.
-The solutions saturates the non-trivial static energy bound which turns out to be proportional with the topological charge.
-Recently, there have been some interest in generalized version of the $SU(2)$ Yang-Mills-Higgs model where there are additional scalar fields-dependent couplings compared to its corresponding cannonical model.
-In this generalized $SU(2)$ Yang-Mills-Higgs model the dynamics of overall system may differ from its coresponding cannonical model and thus modify the Bogomolny's equations for monopoles~\cite{Casana:2012un} and for dyons~\cite{Atmaja:2018cod}.
+The solutions saturate the non-trivial static energy bound which turns out to be proportional with the topological charge.
+Obtaining the Bogomolny's equations of a model is important in particular to study the topological stability of its solitons solutions.
+There have been some methods developed in these directions which are the first-order formalism~\cite{Bazeia:2005tj,Bazeia:2007df}, FOEL (First-Order-Euler-Lagrange) formalism by using the concept of strong necessary conditions~\cite{Sokalski:2001wk,Adam:2016ipc}, the {\it On-Shell} method~\cite{Atmaja:2014fha,Atmaja:2015lia}, and the BPS Lagrangian method~\cite{Atmaja:2015umo,Atmaja:2018ddi}.